SimonStimberg/Andean-Ritus/README.md

 2. load Unity and start Game
 3. Start Max -> Set Output Device to JackRouter
 4. in JackRouter: disconnect Max from SystemPlayback and connect to Unity
+* BufferSize and SampleRate must be identical in all three parties

 <hr>
 <br>